 A Domain Name System (DNS) resolver is an optional internet service that translates host names into IP addresses.
 Every time you enter a host name when logging into the switch, a DNS service must look up the name on a server and resolve the name to an IP address.
 You can configure up to three domain name servers that will be queried in turn to resolve the host name.
-If all servers are queried and none can resolve the host name to an IP address, you must either enter an IP address in place of the host name or specify the necessary lookup tables on one of the specified servers.
+If all servers are queried and none can resolve the host name to an IP address, the DNS fails.
+If the DNS fails, you must either enter an IP address in place of the host name or specify the necessary lookup tables on one of the specified servers.